SamuelDonovan/BuddyTheBroker/README.rst

     :alt: OV-4 Diagram
     :align: center

-    Figure 4: OV-4 Diagram
+    Figure 8: OV-4 Diagram

 Subsystem A: Main “Brains”
 --------------------------

-To get a more realistic depiction of what subsystem A will look like Figure 5: Subsystem A is provided.
-It can be seen that the camera, display, and Raspberry Pi will all fit together neatly in one case.
-This assembly will be mounted atop Buddy’s food dispenser.
-This case an pivot allowing for the optimum camera angle to get the best view of Buddy.
+To get a more realistic depiction of what subsystem A will look like Figure 9: Subsystem A is optimum camera angle to get the best view of Buddy.
 The Python logo on both the cartoon Pi and the “real” Pi depicts that this subsystem will be using Python for its various libraries.